syncfusion-content/blazor-docs/blazor/diagram/swimlane/phase.md

 ## Phase header editing

 The diagram provides support for editing phase headers at runtime.
-You can achieve header editing by using the double click event.
+You can achieve header editing by using the double-click event.
 Double-clicking the header label enables the editing of that specific header.

 The following image shows how to edit the phase header.